Papadopoulos sentenced to 14 days in jail for lying to FBI in Mueller probe

 At another point, Breen talked about going to the FBI field office in Chicago in February 2017 and seeing a picture of Trump and Attorney General Jeff Sessions on the wall.
 He told the judge Friday that at the time, he mused to himself that he and his client were there to cooperate in an investigation that potentially could implicate those two men.

+After the hearing, outside the courthouse, Breen told reporters that he thought the sentence was appropriate.

+"We are very satisfied with the sentence.
+I think the judge took everything into consideration.
+I think is a very unusual case," Breen said.
+"I know some people will think the sentence is light, some may think that it’s heavy.
+But there is no doubt in my mind that the judge issued what he thought was a very fair sentence."

 Court documents suggest Mueller's office had hoped to secure Papadopoulos' cooperation, but quickly concluded he could not be trusted when he began meeting with reporters.
-A scheduled FBI cooperation interview was cancelled.
+A scheduled FBI cooperation interview was canceled.

 But even without his active help, the court record suggests that Mueller's team learned a lot from his emails and texts, as well as from seizing his phone.